-A description of the model, including the assumptions made for simplicity is given in section II.
-In section III some of the results are given and discussed.
-The conclusion is given in section IV.
-The bulk of the computational results are given elsewhere ^{13,14}.
+A description of the model, including the assumptions made for simplicity, is given in Section II.
+In Section III, some of the results are given and discussed.
+The conclusion is given in Section IV.
+The bulk of the computational results is given elsewhere [13], [14].